rahular/Othello/README.md

 * Collect data from the games of ideal player
 * Create an AI player (preferably with ANN core)
 * Train the AI
-* Add move history and hints to GUI